Isabela-conde/IN2024_V04-Data-Analysis/DTC/README.md

 #### Usage

 To use this code, simply run the `process_ctd_dtc.ipynb` notebook in a Python environment where the required libraries are installed.
 The notebook will automatically load the data, process it, and save the output to NetCDF files.

+## Map salinity, temperature, oxygen on to bathymetry.
+- working on

+## Plot Salinity, temperature and habitat type